Antonín Dvořák: Concerti

 The critic Harold C. Schonberg described "an attractive Piano Concerto in G minor with a rather ineffective piano part, a beautiful Violin Concerto in A minor, and a supreme Cello Concerto in B minor".
 All the concerti are in the classical three-movement form.

 The Concerto for Piano and Orchestra in G minor, Op.
-33 was the first of three concerti (for solo instrument and orchestra) that Dvořák composed, but is perhaps the least known of the three.
+33 was the first of three concerti (for solo instrument and orchestra) that Dvořák composed, but is the least known of the three.

 The Concerto for Violin and Orchestra in A minor, Op.
-53 was written in 1878 for the great Joseph Joachim, whom Dvořák had met and admired.
-It was finished in 1879, but Joachim was skeptical of the work.
+53 was written in 1878 for Joseph Joachim, a prominent violinist whom Dvořák had met and admired.
+It was finished in 1879, but Joachim was skeptical about the work.
 The concerto was premiered in 1883 in Prague by the violinist František Ondříček, who also gave its first performances in Vienna and London.

+In 1865, early in his career, Dvořák had composed a Cello concerto in A major with Piano accompaniment, B. 10.
+Günter Raphael in 1925–1929 produced a revised and orchestrated version.
+Dvořák's cataloguer Jarmil Burghauser made another orchestration and abridgement, published in 1975.
 The Concerto for Cello and Orchestra in B minor, Op.
 104 was the final concerto to be composed.
 He wrote it in 1894–1895 for his friend Hanuš Wihan.
 Wihan and others had asked for a cello concerto for some time, but Dvořák refused, stating that the cello was a fine orchestral instrument but completely insufficient for a solo concerto.
 Dvořák composed the concerto in New York while serving as the Director of the National Conservatory.
-In 1894, Victor Herbert, who was also teaching at the Conservatory, had written his Second Cello Concerto op.
+In 1894, Victor Herbert, who was also teaching at the Conservatory, had written his Second Cello Concerto, Op.
 30 and presented it several times that year, including its successful premiere with the New York Philharmonic under Anton Seidl.
 Dvořák attended at least two performances of Herbert's cello concerto and was inspired to fulfill Wihan's request for a cello concerto.
 Dvořák's concerto premiered in London on 16 March 1896, with the English cellist Leo Stern.
 The reception was "enthusiastic".
 Brahms said of the work: "Had I known that one could write a cello concerto like this, I would have written one long ago!"
 Agreeing with Schonberg, the cellist and author Robert Battey wrote "I believe it to be the greatest of all cello concertos...an opinion shared by most cellists".
 A compiler of discographies of Dvořák's music wrote that his is the "king" of cello concertos.

-In 1865, early in his career, Dvořák had composed a Violoncello concerto in A major with Piano accompaniment, B. 10.
-Günter Raphael in 1925–1929 produced a revised and orchestrated version.
-Dvořák's cataloguer Jarmil Burghauser made another orchestration and abridgement, published in 1975.

 Chamber music

-A viola player himself, Dvořák felt a natural affinity to writing for strings.
-His chamber work is heavily inspired by American folk culture, while also maintaining his Czech roots.
+A viola player himself, Dvořák had a natural affinity for string instruments.
 Over a period of thirty years, Dvořák composed over forty chamber music works.